dmidlo/histdata.com-tools/docs/temporal-orchestration-operations.md

 bytes, and cache data remain on disk outside workflow history and outside the job snapshot payload.

-Run submissions also pass a compact `sidecar_status_store` reference through request metadata.
+Run submissions also pass a compact `runtime_status_store` reference through request metadata.
 Activities use that reference to persist work-item state, stage results, progress events, log entries, and artifact references after each work item or bounded aggregate activity.
-This means `jobs progress`, `jobs logs`, `jobs artifacts`, and `jobs result --offline` can still show the latest observed state after a client crash or sidecar shutdown, even when no later client-side inspect call ran.
+This means `jobs progress`, `jobs logs`, `jobs artifacts`, and `jobs result --offline` can still show the latest observed state after a client crash or runtime shutdown, even when no later client-side inspect call ran.
 The write volume is proportional to work items and activity progress events: one work-item upsert, one stage-result insert, and one bounded job-snapshot merge per observed item or aggregate stage.
 Do not store